brentgroves/repsys/research/m_z/virtualization/cloud/maas/how_to_guides/maas_in_30_minutes/maas_in_30_minutes.md

 KVM acceleration can be used
 ```

+QEMU is primarily a Type-2 hypervisor.
+It runs on top of a host operating system and provides virtualization capabilities for various guest operating systems and architectures.
+However, it can also be used in combination with KVM (Kernel-based Virtual Machine) to function as a Type-1 hypervisor.

+LXD VMs are based on QEMU and KVM

 Assuming your machine supports hardware virtualisation, we are ready to move on and launch MAAS.

 Note